 Can you field cut the curtains to get around obstructions?

-Yes, you can cut the Vinyl curtains in the field.
-This is common and is typically needed for a static curtains that need to go around obstructions such as curtain valances.
-The opaque curtains are reinforced with an internal scrim to prevent run away tears.
-Once you cut the curtain, you can then use a clear patch tape such as www.Tear-Aid.com to seal it back together.
-Make sure you choose “Type B” for Vinyl on their site.
-Akon also offers rolls of similar material for large jobs.
+Yes, you can cut the vinyl curtains in the field.
+This is common and is typically needed for a static curtains that needs to go around obstructions, such as curtain valances.
+The vinyl material is reinforced with an internal scrim to prevent run away tears.
+Once you cut the curtain, you can then use a colored or clear patch tape such as www.Tear-Aid.com to seal it back together.
+Make sure you choose “Type B” for Vinyl on their website.
+Akon also offers rolls of similar material for large jobs that require a lot of field cutting.
 It's also worth noting that other types of tapes would work fine as well.

 How about insulated curtains?

 You can also field cut insulated curtains.
 Those however will have to be sealed back together with akon supplied patch tape or the batting can become unstable.
-We have a patch tape we sell as a large roll for insulated curtain projects.
-However, for small patches use the www.tear-aid.com as discussed below.
+We have a 3M patch tape that we sell in wide rolls for insulated curtain projects.
+However, for small patches please use the www.tear-aid.com as discussed above.
 Again, it's also worth noting that other types of tapes would work fine as well.